mayaCostantini/sigstore-keycloak-setup/README.md

 If not done already, configure a `keycloak` subdomain for your domain name (for example: `keycloak.example.com`).
 Follow the same steps as in the [Domain Configuration](https://sthw.decodebytes.sh/03-domain-configuration.html#configuration) section of STHW for the `keycloak` subdomain.

-In the Google Cloud console, ensure the subdomain resolves to the reserved static IP address configured by going to `Network Services` > `Cloud DNS` and selccting your zone.
+In the Google Cloud console, ensure the subdomain resolves to the reserved static IP address configured by going to `Network Services` > `Cloud DNS` and selecting your zone.
 Select the corresponding subdomain and verify that the IP address is correct.

 ### 3. Deploy Keycloak